Ashford, Kent: Middle Ages

 Ashford's importance as an agricultural and market town grew in the 13th century, and in 1243, King Henry III granted the town a charter to hold a market for livestock.
 The pottery industry expanded in the 13th and 14th centuries, with the main works based at what is now Potter's Corner, a few miles west of the town centre.
 Later evidence from examining waste suggests that production was on a large scale.
 The Kent Archaeological society have discovered sandy ware at this location dating from around 1125 – 1250.

 Jack Cade, who led a rebellion against corrupt Royal officials in 1450, may have had links to Ashford.
 In William Shakespeare's Henry VI, Part 2, Cade converses with "Dick, the Butcher from Ashford".

 In the 16th and 17th centuries, Ashford became known for nonconformism.
-A local resident, John Brown, was executed for heresy in 1517, and may have inspired the later namesake of the song "John Brown's Body".
+John Brown, a local resident, was executed for heresy in 1517, and may have inspired the later namesake of the song "John Brown's Body".
 Thomas Smythe acquired the manor of Ashford as dowry from Queen Elizabeth I in the mid-16th century, and is buried in the parish church.

 John Wallis, the internationally recognised mathematician and one of Isaac Newton's main tutors was born in Ashford in 1616, but moved to Tenterden in 1625 to avoid the plague.
 He was a promising student, and subsequently graduated from Emmanuel College, Cambridge.